data-gymnasia/courses/content/epidemic-modeling/content.md

     x-picker.list
-      .item.pill.bblue Transmission events are not really independent .item.pill.bblue(data-error="incorrect") One person can't transmit to several others .item.pill.bblue(data-error="incorrect") You can transmit to someone even if they aren't geographically close .item.pill.bblue Geographic proximity is an important consideration
+      .item.pill.bblue Transmission events are not really independent .item.pill.bblue(data-error="can-transmit") One person can't transmit to several others .item.pill.bblue(data-error="geographic") You can transmit to someone even if they aren't geographically close .item.pill.bblue Geographic proximity is an important consideration

 :::